lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 ### Motivation

-The ability to react to upcoming actions with a logic hardcoded within the `universalReceiver(..)` function comes with limitations, as only a fixed functionality can be coded or the `UniversalReceiver` be fired.
+The ability to react to upcoming actions with a logic hardcoded within the `universalReceiver(..)` function comes with limitations, as only a fixed functionality can be coded or the [`UniversalReceiver`](#universalreceiver-1) event be fired.

 This section explains a way to forward the call to the `universalReceiver(..)` function to an external smart contract to extend and change funcitonality over time.